-3.1 Meteorological conditions: classification of low and high NOx episodes
+3.1 Meteorological conditions: classification of low and high NO_x episodes

-The field experiment was dominated by wind directions from south west.
-These air masses were associated with relatively low levels of $NO_x$ (= $NO + NO_2$ ) (ranging mainly between 1 and 10 mb).
-Air measure from worth worth directions from the direction of $NO_x$ (= $NO + NO_2$ ) (ranging mainly between 1 and 10 mb).

-- between 1 and 10 ppb).
-Air masses from north easterly directions were much less frequent, but were often enriched with $NO_x$ with values ranging mainly between 10 and 30 ppb (Fig. 1).
-This enrichment was mainly caused by advection from $NO_x$ sources originated from the City of Mainz, nearby motor ways and other sources in the densely populated and industrialised Rhine-Main region.
-In contrast, the south west sector is - dominated by farming without major industrial activity, thus representing an area with much less air pollution.
-Consequently, the occurrence of low and high NOx situations during the field experiment was directly coupled to the wind direction and could be attributed to two contrasting synoptic conditions: - Episodes under deep pressure influence and south westerly wind directions yielded low NOx conditions.
-They were characterized by higher wind speeds, frequent cloud coverage, a mainly neutrally stratified boundary layer and typically lasted from 2-5 days. - Sunny, convectively driven episodes with low wind speeds and, therefore, also varying wind directions resulted in high NOx conditions, in cases when the wind direction was not from the south west sector.
-In contrast to the low NOx conditions, these periods occurred sometimes as very isolated events and were associated with an unstable boundary layer during daytime and a stable stratification during nighttime.
+The field experiment was dominated by wind directions from the southwest.
+These air masses were associated with relatively low levels of NO_x (= $NO + NO_2$) (ranging mainly between 1 and 10 ppb).
+Air masses from northeasterly directions were much less frequent, but were often enriched with NO_x with values ranging mainly between 10 and 30 ppb (Fig. 1).
+This enrichment was mainly caused by advection from NO_x sources originated from the city of Mainz, nearby motorways and other sources in the densely populated and industrialized Rhine-Main region.
+In contrast, the southwest sector is dominated by farming without major industrial activity, thus representing an area with much less air pollution.
+Consequently, the occurrence of low and high NO_x situations during the field experiment was directly coupled to the wind direction and could be attributed to two contrasting synoptic conditions: